kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 ## Assembly Order

 Before starting need to look at the solder jumpers on the rear of the board.
-- JP6 on the rear of the board should be configured as appropriate for either 50Hz (PAL) or 60Hz (NTSC) video.
+- JP6 on the rear of the board is Required be configured as appropriate for either 50Hz (PAL) or 60Hz (NTSC) video.
 Just need to solder a bridge on Pins 1&2 or 2&3
 - Other solder jumpers on the rear of the board can be changed at any time and have reasonable default connections.
 If changing you will probably need to cut existing connection